Apple Cinnamon Oatmeal Cookies Recipe

 How to Make Apple Cinnamon Oatmeal Cookies

-Preheat the oven - Preheat the oven to 350° and line cookie sheets with parchment paper and set aside.
+1. Preheat the oven to 350°F. Line cookie sheets with parchment paper.

 A plate of apple cinnamon cookies drizzled with glaze.